damnhandy/maven-publish-issue/README.md

                        <version>2.5.3</version>
                    </plugin>

 If you're also using the [Maven Git Commit ID Plugin](https://github.com/ktoso/maven-git-commit-id-plugin), you have another issue.
-Continue on with the release procecss and run:
+Continue on with the release process and run:

 	mvn release:perform